 Now: it’s time to budget

 We use Kiplinger’s budget worksheet.
 It allows you to enter income and expenses and then does the math for you.
 Have them fill in the portion of the expense of the worksheet with all their food, entertainment, utilities and travel costs.
 Notice that car insurance is typically only billed twice per year, but it still needs to be accounted for in a monthly budget so it doesn’t come as a painful surprise every six months (like it did for me as a new adult).
-At this point, the game will really start to teach your kid something.
+At this point, the game will really start to teach your child something.

-You might also consider how much it will cost your kid to furnish their house or apartment by “shopping” on furniture websites and then going to Facebook marketplace and checking out secondhand finds.
+You might also consider how much it will cost your child to furnish their house or apartment by “shopping” on furniture websites and then going to Facebook marketplace and checking out secondhand finds.
 How much could they save by buying used?

 This make-believe game can be both entertaining and also a reality check.
 Looking for a pretend job and going pretend house-hunting is fun, but realizing how expensive it is to be an adult can be overwhelming.
-For most kids, life is way more expensive than they think it is.
+For most children, life is way more expensive than they think it is.

-Still, parents who do this exercise set their kids up not only to be more financially aware, but also more ambitious with their goals, whether they decide they wish to earn more money to fund their hobbies or to be content in a career that pays less but fulfills them in other ways.
-Beyond that, creating a make-believe world with your kids can also help them appreciate what you provide as a parent.
+Still, parents who do this exercise set their children up not only to be more financially aware, but also more ambitious with their goals, whether they decide they wish to earn more money to fund their hobbies or to be content in a career that pays less but fulfills them in other ways.
+Beyond that, creating a make-believe world with your children can also help them appreciate what you provide as a parent.
 And you can’t put a price on that.